SirPepperPot/EnhancedOverhaulRemixLauncher/NETWORK_BEHAVIOR.md

 # Network Behavior

-The launcher makes one HTTPS request at startup to check the latest publicly available version number.
+The launcher makes one HTTPS request to GitHub at startup to check the latest publicly available version number.

 It requests: